Troubleshooting

 Shimano STI, part 2.

 If you run into the problem of not shifting at all or down shifting long after you tried, you need to understand how the Shimano STI's work.
 The downshift on the STI shifters is done by the spring in the derailleur pulling the cable all the way from the derailleur to the lever.
 When you release the paw by pushing the smaller blade on the shifter, this releases a paw that lets a gear ring inside the lever pod rotate.
 There is a lot of chance for the pod or the cables to dry up and not come back down.
 Sometimes it will drop down more than one gear, and then the paw does not reengage the gear ring.
 This happens a lot when it gets colder outside.
 I have had a lot of repairs come in, and by the time the shifters reach room temperature, they shift great.
 Most problems can be fixed by changing the cable and housing.
 But sometimes you need to flood the shifter pod with a light oil to bring it back to life.
-I have had great luck with a lube called TRI FLOW.
+I have had great luck with a lube called WD-40.

 Threads that do not seem to fit